JeremyRubin/rubin.io/talks/_posts/2017-01-26-multi-txn-contracts.md

 date: 2017-01-26
 tags: bitcoin
 pdf_url: "/public/pdfs/multi-txn-contracts.pdf"
+abstract: "Discusses techniques for structuring multi-transaction Bitcoin contracts and the security and usability tradeoffs."
 ---

 I was asked to give a talk at Stanford Cyber Initiative's Blockchain Protocol